project-march/ProjectMarch/doc/getting_started/install_ros_and_tools.rst

     sudo apt install ros-melodic-desktop-full

-4) Once you have ROS installed, make sure you have the most up to date packages:
+5) Once you have ROS installed, make sure you have the most up to date packages:

 .. code:: bash

+  sudo rosdep init
   rosdep update  # No sudo
   sudo apt update
   sudo apt full-upgrade

-5) Finally , for building our packages we use colcon.
+6) Finally , for building our packages we use colcon.
 Install `colcon <https://github.com/colcon>`_:

 .. code:: bash